-The question was changed in the 2018 GP Patient Survey to ask, "In the last 12 months, have you had enough support from local services or organisations to help you to manage your condition (or conditions)?.
-Only 44% of respondents stated that they definitely had enough support in the last 12 months, and over 20% reported that they had not received enough.
-These results are not directly comparable with those from previous surveys.
-Please see 'About this data' for more information.
+The question was changed in the 2018 GP Patient Survey to ask, "In the last 12 months, have you had enough support from local services or organisations to help you to manage your condition (or conditions)?”.
+In 2019, only 42% of respondents stated that they definitely had enough support in the last 12 months, and 37% reported that they had not received enough.
+The results from the most recent two surveys are not directly comparable with those from previous surveys.
+Please see ‘About this data’ for more information.

 There is variation between different age groups in how supported patients feel to manage their long-term health condition(s).
-Results from the 2018 GP Patient Survey show that fewer patients in the younger age groups felt supported to manage their condition compared to the older age groups.
-Only 72% of respondents aged 25 to 34 felt supported, compared with 86% of respondents aged 65 to 74.
-Once again, those who responded 'I haven't needed support' and 'don't know / can't say' have been excluded for comparison purposes.
+Results from the 2019 GP Patient Survey show that fewer patients in the younger age groups felt supported to manage their conditions compared to the older age groups.
+Only 71% of respondents aged 16 to 24 felt supported, compared with 85% of respondents aged 65 to 74.
+Once again, those who responded 'I haven't needed support' and 'don't know/can't say' have been excluded for comparison purposes.

 About this data

 Analyses were carried out by Ipsos MORI to measure the impact of these changes on the comparability of trend data.
-These analyses found that trend data was subject to both context effects as a result of changes to the questionnaire and the inclusion of 16-17 year olds.
-As a result, the data that is presented here from the 2018 GP Patient Survey is not comparable with results from previous surveys.
+These analyses found that trend data was subject to context effects as a result of both changes to the questionnaire and the inclusion of 16-17-year-olds.
+As a result, the data presented here from the 2018 and 2019 GP Patient Surveys are not comparable with results from previous surveys.

 The data was weighted to adjust for differences between all patients at a GP surgery and the subset of patients who actually completed the questionnaire.

 For more detailed information, please see the GP Patient Survey - Technical Annex.